TRISTAN-ORF/TRISTAN/docs/source/user_guide.md

 4. Collecting metadata for the top ranking predictions

 As a last step, RiboTIE and TIS Transformer collect metadata for the top predictions accross the full transcriptome.
 Several steps are performed that filter high-scoring ORFs from the final output table, [which can be altered by the user](#orf-property-filters).

-[perform the following steps:
-1. Parse genomic data into a single HDF5 database (`h5_path`)
-2. Parse Ribosome profiling data into the same or individual (see `--parallel`) HDF5 databases.
-3. Optimize models on non-overlapping folds of the data.
-4. Get model predictions for all positions of the transcriptome
-5. Collect metadata for the top ranking predictions taking into account [ORF filters](#ORF-filters) and [CDS variant calls](#CDS-filters).

 :::{tip}
 :class: myclass1 myclass2